petejan/esp3/README.md

 # How do I download it and get it to run on my data?

-ESP3 is written in **MATLAB** so the source code can be run from a standard MATLAB environment provided you have the appropriate version and toolboxes.
+ESP3 is written in **MATLAB** so the source code can be run from a standard MATLAB environment provided you have the appropriate version (R2016a or later) and toolboxes.

 **For non-MATLAB users** on a Windows 64bits platform, a compiled version of the latest stable release is also available.